nwisbeta/github.io/pages/app_design/log-in-log-out.md

 * App name
 * Request for PIN or email and password, or biometric (fingerprint/facial ID) authenticated entry
 * Dots to hide password characters, for password security (iOS Human Interface Guidelines)
-* Forgotten details messaging and link, if this is a method of reset - see [Messaging and Standard Messages](/messages.html) for sample messages wordings
+* Forgotten details message and link, if this reset method is available - see [Messaging and Standard Messages](/messages.html) for sample message wordings

-### Failed log ins or PIN entry
+### Failed Log Ins or PIN Entry

 After a failed log in or PIN entry attempt, the application must log out the user, and return to the original log in page.

-### Access after timeout, with PIN request for re-authentication
+### Access After Timeout, with PIN Request for Re-authentication

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-access-login-pinexample.png">